HZN-one/flex/README.md

-# pegasus
+# flex
-Pegasus is HZN design system developed for various external and internal web applications.
+Flex is HZN design system developed for various external and internal web applications.
 Pegasus is made using Material UI React library.